 Within the health care and public health arenas, Dr. Blackstock has developed and implemented racial equity programs and initiatives, including establishing the first Bureau-based Racial Equity program at the NYC Health Department, which have led to improved workforce equity and more equitable administrative and programmatic policies.
 Additionally, her own experience living at the intersection of several marginalized identities has informed her deep commitment to advancing health equity.

 Dr. Blackstock holds degrees from Harvard College, Harvard Medical School, and Yale School of Medicine.
 She has been the recipient of awards and recognition from media outlets such as Marie Claire, GO, Out, and Essence magazines and community-based organizations such as Callen-Lorde Community Health Center and Exponents.
-She has appeared on Democracy Now!, CNN, MSNBC, Peacock, and Yahoo Finance.
+She has made multiple media appearances including sharing her expertise on Democracy Now!, CNN, MSNBC, and Good Morning America.